-My previous quest for the ultimate bread in Vancouver was so much fun that I thought I would do it again for another one of my favourite treats.
+My previous quest for the ultimate bread in Greater Vancouver was so much fun that I thought I would do it again for another one of my favourite treats.
 Almond croissants have long been my go-to at cafes and bakeries.
 Sure, they are not as pure as a classic croissant but the almond variant is my preference.
 This hyper-local list is no casual walkthrough of the prettiest photos on Instagram.
 I actually ate and ranked every almond croissant that appears.
 Nothing was prepared especially for me.

 - Must have a good rise